 Up until this season’s single experiment with the Adelaide day / nighter, Test matches always start at the same time, 10.00 am in Australia and 11.00 am in England.

 A 10 o clock start in Brisbane will invariably produce an Aquarius Ascendant for Australia with Leo for England.

-Traditional astrologers should look away now but this means that Australia have two ruling planets, Saturn and Aquarius, while England only have the Sun.
+Traditional astrologers should look away now but this means that Australia have two ruling planets, Saturn and Uranus, while England only have the Sun.